do-not-track-me/isothiazoline-allergy/README.md

 To make things a bit easier though, i'll refer to the substance as MI in the rest of the page

-# How can you help me / anyone else with a chemical allergy?
+# How can you help me / someone else with this allergy?

-I don't expect people to always know which products contain MI and which don't (it's not always listed directly on the package).
+I don't expect people to know which products contain MI and which don't (especially since it's not always listed directly on the package).

+## List of household products used

-It would be really helpful though, if I am planning on stopping by, to get **a list of products** that have been used around the house:
+It would be really helpful, if I am planning on stopping by, to get **a list of products** that have been used around the house:
 - cleaning products (used on any surfaces / fabrics in the house)
-- detergents
-- fabric softeners
+- detergents / fabric softeners
 and whether you have recently used any
 - air fresheners
 - if any walls have been painted less than 2 weeks ago